Overview

 CABLE CAR

 Dubrovnik’s cable car operates only from March to November.
-It is open from 9 a.m. and closes differently depending on the month.
+It opens at 9 a.m. and closes at different times depending on the month.

-The cable car closes at midnight in June, July, and August, and much sooner in the shoulder season (March/November 5 PM, April 9 PM, May 10 PM, September 11 PM).
+The cable car closes at midnight in June, July, and August, and much earlier in the shoulder season (5 PM in March/November, 9 PM in April, 10 PM in May, 11 PM in September).

-If you plan on hiking up Mount Srđ, check this hike starting point on Google Maps or use the Way of the Cross trail on AllTrails.
+If you plan on hiking up Mount Srđ, check this hike’s starting point on Google Maps or use the Way of the Cross trail on AllTrails.

 Alternatively, if you rent a car, you can also drive up to Mount Srđ (that’s what we did).
 Or, if you would rather have a guided experience, check out this Bus Panorama Tour (with Audio Guide).